-Sarah Banet-Weiser is a Professor in the School of Communication at USC Annenberg and the department of American Studies and Ethnicity.
+Sarah Banet-Weiser is Director of the School of Communication at USC Annenberg.
+She is also a Professor in the School of Communication at USC Annenberg, and in the department of American Studies and Ethnicity.
 Her teaching and research interests include feminist theory, race and the media, youth culture, popular and consumer culture, and citizenship and national identity.
 She teaches courses in culture and communication, gender and media, youth culture, feminist theory and cultural studies.

 Her first book, The Most Beautiful Girl in the World: Beauty Pageants and National Identity (University of California Press, 1999), explores a popular cultural ritual, the beauty pageant, as a space in which national identities, desires, and anxieties about race and gender are played out.
 She has also authored a book on consumer citizenship and the children's cable network: Kids Rule!
 Nickelodeon and Consumer Citizenship (Duke University Press, 2007), in addition to her co-edited book, Cable Visions: Television Beyond Broadcasting, co-edited with Cynthia Chris and Anthony Freitas (New York University Press, 2007).

 She has published articles in the academic journals Critical Studies and Media Communication, Feminist Theory, the International Journal of Communication, and Television and New Media, among others.
-She co-edits, with Kent Ono, a book series with New York University Press, "Critical Cultural Communication," and is the editor of American Quarterly.
+She co-edited a book series with New York University Press, "Critical Cultural Communication," from 2006-2012, and was the editor of American Quarterly from 2010-2014.